alanng10/class-lang/Docue/a.md

 Class is tool class.

-Class major on Class has Sera Major.
+Class major on class has Sera Major.